 The MOM tab lets you set the details of an external MOM server that receives the metric status from Alerts.
 Specify the details of the MOM application server that will receive the alerts from Precise Alerts.
-See "About Alerts MOM connectivity" on page 182.
+See About Alerts MOM connectivity.